numba/numba/docs/source/user/faq.rst

 How do I get Numba development builds?
 ------------------------------

-Prerelease versions of Numba can be installed with conda:
+Pre-release versions of Numba can be installed with conda:
 ``conda install -c numba/label/dev numba``